Fall Brawl '93: War Games: Aftermath

-Rick Rude and Ric Flair continued their rivalry after Fall Brawl and a rematch was scheduled between the two for the International World Heavyweight Championship at Halloween Havoc on the October 2 episode of Saturday Night.
+Rick Rude and Ric Flair continued their rivalry after Fall Brawl, and a rematch was scheduled between the two for the International World Heavyweight Championship at Halloween Havoc on the October 2 episode of Saturday Night.
 At Halloween Havoc, Rude successfully defended the title against Flair after Flair was disqualified for hitting Rude with brass knuckles.
 Flair would ultimately win the WCW World Heavyweight Championship by defeating Vader at Starrcade.

 Cactus Jack continued his feud with Harley Race and was seeking revenge against Vader for injuring him in April.
 On October 16 episode of Saturday Night, Jack ended his feud with Kwan by defeating him in a rematch from Fall Brawl.
 At Halloween Havoc, Vader defeated Jack in a Texas Deathmatch.
-The two were then randomly paired as tag team partners for a match at Battlebowl, which ended their feud and Jack then formed a tag team with Maxx Payne.
+The two were then randomly paired as tag team partners for a match at Battlebowl, which ended their feud, and Jack then formed a tag team with Maxx Payne.

 On the October 2 episode of Saturday Night, Ricky Steamboat defeated Lord Steven Regal in a non-title rematch.
 The two would then be randomly paired as tag team partners at Battlebowl, during which Steamboat attacked Regal and Sir William with their own umbrella.
 This led to Regal defending the World Television Championship against Steamboat at Starrcade, where Regal retained the title after the match ended in a fifteen-minute time limit draw.

 Arn Anderson and Paul Roma received their rematch for the World Tag Team Championship against Nasty Boys on the October 2 episode of Saturday Night, where Nasty Boys retained the title.
 Nasty Boys lost the titles to Marcus Alexander Bagwell and 2 Cold Scorpio on the October 23 Saturday Night but regained the titles the following night at Halloween Havoc.

-Sting and Sid Vicious continued their rivalry after Fall Brawl, leading to a match between the two at Halloween Havoc, which Sting won after Col. Robert Parker accidentally cost Vicious, the match.
+Sting and Sid Vicious continued their rivalry after Fall Brawl, leading to a match between the two at Halloween Havoc, which Sting won after Col. Robert Parker accidentally cost Vicious the match.

+Home media and streaming

+The event was released on VHS in the United Kingdom by Turner Home Entertainment in 1994.
+It was the last WCW home video to be released in the UK until Spring Stampede 1997.

+In 2014, the event was included on the WWE's streaming platform the WWE Network as part of its launch and remained on the service until the platform closed in 2026.
+In September 2025, the WWE uploaded the event to their WCW YouTube channel, for free streaming.